microsoft/durabletask-netherite/docs/engine.md

 - All messages (between clients, orchestrations, activities, and entities) are delivered in order, because this is already guaranteed by EventHubs.
 For example, when sending a sequence of events or signals to an orchestration or entity, the delivery order is guaranteed to be the same as the sending order.

 **Better performance**.
-Netherite may provide higher throughput and lower latency, compared to
+Netherite may provide higher throughput and lower latency, compared to the default Azure Storage backend.

 - EventHubs can scale up to 32 partitions and 20 throughput units, which allows 20 MB/s worth of messages to be processed on 32 nodes.
 - Page Blobs allows more batching than table storage, which improves maximum throughput.